 We computed the relative risk of cardiovascular comorbidities and adverse events in patients with non-sarcomeric and sarcomeric HCM.
 The incidence of cardiovascular outcomes during follow-up was compared using the Kaplan-Meier method or the cumulative incidence function using log-rank tests to determine statistical significance.
 In addition, age-specific incidence rates were reported according to age quintiles (<30, 31-45, 46-55, 56-65 and >65 years of age).
 Age-standardized incidence rates were calculated, and Cox proportional hazards models were used to estimate hazard ratios (HR) and 95% CI, adjusting for potential confounders.
 Age-specific and age-standardized rates were compared by computing a standardized incidence ratio and the reference age was set to be the age-distribution of the combined cohort at the time of study inclusion.

 We assessed the clinical course of HCM over time by examining the relative timing of developing LV obstruction, atrial fibrillation, NYHA class III-IV symptoms, LV systolic dysfunction, the composite VA outcome, stroke, cardiac transplantation, LVAD implantation, and death.
-We used Cox proportional hazards modeling with age as the time-scale with delayed entry (i.e., left-truncated at the time of the first SHaRe visit).
+We used Cox proportional hazards modeling with age as the timescale with delayed entry (i.e., left-truncated at the time of the first SHaRe visit).
 Time-varying covariates (modifiers) included obesity, hypertension, LV obstruction, atrial fibrillation, onset of NYHA class III-IV symptoms, LV systolic dysfunction, and the composite ventricular arrhythmia outcome.
 We adjusted for sex and age at diagnosis with HCM and applied Bonferroni correction for multiple testing.

 We also investigated potential interactions between these modifiers and genetic status (non-sarcomeric versus sarcomeric HCM) for all outcomes.
 If a significant interaction was found, we reported the combined effect of the modifier and genetic status on developing the outcome of interest.